Petersville Road Scenic Drive

-Mile 28-30: The spectacular Peters Creek Canyon.
+Mile 28-30: After passing by the closed-off buildings of the long-abandoned mining camp of Petersville, the road enters the spectacular Peters Creek Canyon.
 A one-lane road hugs one side of a deep gorge with waterfalls all around.
 Views of the Alaska Range complete the picture.

 Mile 32: Now entering the Petersville State Recreational Mining Area, an area set aside by the State of Alaska for the citizens to pan and mine for gold.
 If you don't know how, it's easy to learn and fun to do.
 This is also another outstanding area to camp.